 Judicial systems in Member States - Greece

-This section provides you with an overview of the court system in Greece.
+This section gives an overview of the judicial system in Greece.

 Organisation of justice — judicial systems

-Justice in Greece is one of the three functions of the state.
-In line with the principle of the separation of powers, justice is independent of the legislative and executive powers.
+Justice in Greece is one of the three functions of the State.
+According to the principle of separation of powers, justice is independent from the legislature and the executive.